-• Names the person authorised to make the application.
-This may be the same person as the 'contact person' named on the online application form but doesn't have to be.
+8:30am - 5:00pm Monday to Friday • Names the person authorised to make the application.
+This may be the same person as the 'contact person' named on the application form but doesn't have to be.
 However note, the invoice for the application will be to the attention of the 'contact person'.

-You must upload the signed certificate to your application and retain the original, as we may ask for it later.
+You must attach the signed certificate to your application and retain the original, as we may ask for it later.